sswam/allemande/doc/intro.md

 - **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life
 - There are other models focused on NSFW art, available in the NSFW zone.

-- In addition to using the AI art models directly, users can talk to Illu and Pixi, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
+- In addition to using the AI art models directly, users can talk to Illu, Pixi and Gema, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.

 ### Search Agents
 - **Goog**: A search agent that provides Google web search results